etruel/wpematico/readme.txt

 * Fixes untranslatable tabs in help of campaigns list.
 * Fixes some PHP notices on campaign edit.
 * Fixes an issue in Error Handler.
+* Added some filters to run other images parser.

 = 1.9 Jan 31, 2018 =
 * Added campaign preview feature.